D&O Coverage Considerations Ahead of an IPO

 Before launching an IPO, businesses should work with their insurance advisors to build a D&O insurance program that addresses their critical risks before, during, and after an offering.
-Businesses can follow a simple timeline (see Figure 1) that can minimize time and effort while better ensuring robust coverage is in place.
-In building D&O programs ahead of IPOs, companies should work with their insurance advisors to:
+Businesses can follow a simple process that can minimize time and effort while better ensuring robust coverage is in place.
+In building D&O programs ahead of IPOs, risk professionals should work with their insurance advisors to:

-- Obtain initial insurance quotes using the draft prospectus and latest financial statements.
+- Prepare for meetings with potential insurers (including global markets) using the draft prospectus and latest financial statements.

-- Ensure coverage for the ancillary lines such as employment practices liability, fiduciary liability and crime is properly placed.
+- Ensure proper placement of coverages for ancillary lines, such as cyber, employment practices liability, fiduciary liability, and crime.